themains/know_your_ip/docs/source/know_your_ip.rst

 Preparing the configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most of APIs require API key and/or user information to access thiers APIs.
+Most of functions make calls to different public REST APIs and hence require an API key and/or username.
-So we must register to get these from thiers website and set to the configuration file.
+You can register to get the API keys at the following URLs:

     * `GeoNames <http://www.geonames.org/login>`__
     * `AbuseIPDB <https://www.abuseipdb.com/register>`__